yuechenbam/BrinellHardness/README.md

 By using the Chowlk library in drawio, users can create ontologies graphically, which is a more intuitive way.
 These plots can then be converted to owl or turtle files using [Chowlk Convertor](https://chowlk.linkeddata.es/) .

 ### Use drawio plugin for easier life
 [The drawio plugin demo](https://github.com/yuechenbam/yuechenbam.github.io) is created by the author to simplify the work.
-If users want to use some upper-level ontologies, then they can import them in the drawio plugin and use them directly.
-This way, the user does not need to manually type names or check the details of entities elsewhere.
+If users want to use some upper-level ontologies, then they can import these ontologies in the drawio plugin.
+The plugin can display the details of entities and export them in the drawing to save time and workload.
 By clicking the [drawio interface](https://github.com/yuechenbam/yuechenbam.github.io), users can draw ontologies with this plugin directly.

 ### Example of Brinell hardness